 Prostate gland enlargement is common in older men and causes urinary issues.
 Prazosin functions by blocking alpha receptors and relaxing the muscles surrounding the bladder neck (trigone and sphincter) and prostate capsule.
 This actions allows urine to flow more easily in patients with BPH.

 Prazosin is routinely given at a low dose for patients experiencing nightmares or sleep disturbances, and is thought to do so by decreasing amounts of systemic adrenaline while sleeping.

 Prazosin's blockade of adrenergic receptors affects the body's ability to vasoconstrict and maintain blood pressure.
 This medication may cause orthostatic hypotension.
 Instruct the patient to slowly move from a supine position to an upright position.
 Inform the patient to sit or lie down if experiencing dizziness or lightheadedness.

 By causing the adrenergic receptors to widen blood vessels, Prazosin decreases vascular resistance and lowers the heart's effort to effectively pump blood throughout the body.
 The decrease in blood pressure triggers the body to overcompensate by increasing the heart rate.

 Prazosin blocks adrenergic receptors in the prostate, causing relaxed blood vessels and increased blood flow.
-This medication affects the body's ability to vasoconstrict and maintain an erection.
+This can cause a painful, lasting erection - a condition known as priapism.